bimdata/documentation/src/viewer/examples/ifc_annotations.md

-# Plan Annotations
+# IFC Annotations

-This example will show you how to create a plugin that use the annotation API to create, edit and delete annotations on a PDF plan.
+Here is an example of an IFC annotation plugin that demonstrate the use of the annotation API to create synchronized annotations between 2D and 3D.

-The plugin will be a button that you can click to add an annotation anywhere on a plan.
-Once the annotation is added you can drag & drop it to change its position.
-You can also "select" an annotation by clicking it and delete it by pressing the **&lt;Delete&gt;** key.

 ### Demo

 <ClientOnly>
   <style>
-    .plan-annotation {
+    .ifc-annotation {
       width: 32px;
       height: 32px;
       border-radius: 50%;